cloudhead/nakamoto/README.md

 Nakamoto is a high-assurance Bitcoin light-client implementation in Rust, with a focus on low resource utilization, modularity and security.

-The vision for the project is to build a set of libraries that are easy to embed in any program and on any platform, be it mobile or desktop.
+The vision for the project is to build a set of libraries targeting light client functionality, that are easy to embed in any program and on any platform, be it mobile or desktop.
 The project's small cpu, memory and code footprint is made possible by its efficient runtime and minimal set of dependencies.
 The implementation language, Rust, opens up the possibility for programs written in other languages (eg. Swift, Python, Java), to bind directly to it via a foreign function interface (FFI).

 ## Design